FominP/DataProjects/README.md

 This is a project from my master's programme.

 ### yandex_borrowers
-Task: To determine whether clients' marital status and the number of children affect the fact of loan repayment on time.
+Task: to determine whether clients' marital status and the number of children affect the fact of loan repayment on time.

 Libraries: `pandas`